ArmDeveloperEcosystem/kubearchinspect/changes/README.md

 On release of the action, the content of the file becomes part of the [change log](../CHANGELOG.md) and this directory is reset.

-## News Files
+### News Files

 News files serve a different purpose to commit messages, which are generally written to inform developers of the project.
-News files will form part of the release notes so should be written to target the consumer of the GitHub action.
+News files will form part of the release notes so should be written to target the consumer of the package or tool.

 - At least, one news file should be added for each Merge/Pull request to the directory `/changes`.
 - The text of the file should be a single line describing the change and/or impact to the user.
 - The filename of the news file should take the form `<number>.<extension>`, e.g, `20191231.feature` where:
   - The number is either the issue number or, if no issue exists, the date in the form `YYYYMMDDHHMM`.
   - The extension should indicate the type of change as described in the following table:

 | Change Type                                                                                                             | Extension  | Version Impact  |
 |-------------------------------------------------------------------------------------------------------------------------|------------|-----------------|